AdaCore/spark2014/docs/lrm/source/subprograms.rst

     inside the elaboration of a package unless the package is located within a subprogram and not within a declare block.

-11. For a statically mutually recursive call to a subprogram whose Subprogram_Variant aspect is specified, a verification condition is introduced to ensure that the evaluation of the ``expressions`` of the ``subprogram_variant_list`` of the
+12. For a statically mutually recursive call to a subprogram whose numeric Subprogram_Variant aspect is specified, a verification condition is introduced to ensure that the evaluation of the ``expressions`` of the ``subprogram_variant_list`` of the